 With crossover just around the corner, I was happy to go back home this weekend to be with my family and attend the Chinese New Year Festival in Falls Church.
 It was great to see some of you there, as well as some of my other House of Delegate Colleagues...

 Delaney Dispatch (February 2, 2018)

 Having worked with children in the foster care system, I have seen first hand the impact that displacement has on a child.
 The act of removing a child from their home can be traumatic and can affect the mental well-being of the child.
 When finding a placement for a child, advocates and the courts try to identify family members who can take them in.
-Far too often, these family members are grandparents or other relatives who are not financially secure enough to take on the costs associated with supporting a child and they are then directed into the foster care system.
+Far too often, these family members are grandparents or other relatives who are not financially secure enough to take on the costs associated with supporting a child and they are then directed to the foster care system.

 The need for kinship guardianship assistance has brought about bipartisan attention.
 I am proud to work with Delegate Emily Brewer and am chief co-patron on her bill, House Bill 1333, which would provide the same financial assistance given to foster parents to those providing kinship care.
 You can read an article covering the importance of Delegate Brewer's and my bills on the Kinship Guardianship Assistance Program by clicking here.

 This bill has the potential to change the long-term health of many children in the Commonwealth and will contribute to the stability of hundreds of children's lives.
 I look forward to working with my colleague from across the aisle as we advocate to secure funding for kinship guardianship.